After completing this activity participants will be able to:

 AMA PRA Category 1 Credit™ Designation Statement: Clinical Tools, Inc. designates this enduring material for a maximum of 12 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-A letter of completion for up to 12 hour(s) is available.
+A letter of completion for 12 hours is available.

 A score of 70% on the post-test is required to complete the activity.